Rustlers (convenience food)

-Rustlers are a range of hamburgers and hot sandwiches made by Kepak, a company based in Dublin, Ireland.
+Rustlers are a range of hamburgers and hot sandwiches made by Kepak, a company based in Dublin, Republic of Ireland.
 Each product in the range comes packed with a sachet of sauce appropriate for the food.
 Several products are now also packaged with a slice of processed cheese and/or a rasher of bacon.

 Marketing

 One focus of the marketing is on the short cooking time and the use of a microwave oven to heat the food.

 According to a 2008 article in The Independent, the brand's early marketing campaigns were aimed at young men who may prefer convenience food.
 This can be seen in marketing involving desirable young women, and the original television advert involving young men taking modified microwaves to "cruise" style events.